PrimaMateria/blog/primamateria-blog/content/20240821-playwright-nixos-webdev/index.md

 }
 ```

-I will be using my own dev toolkit to prepare node and npm.
-I prepared Hamuea
+I'll be using my own development toolkit to set up Node and npm.
+I've prepared
-and flake utils for good practice.
+Hamuea and flake-utils for best practices.

 ```
 #.envrc